Our Los Angeles Workplace Retaliation Lawyers Will Get You the Justice You Deserve

 You should assume that at some point you will not have access to the work computers, therefore, you need to save evidence in a file that is not within your company server, email account, or other work records.
-You should send any forms of communication or emails that pertain a punishing or negative tone to your personal email and print then out.
+You should send any forms of communication or emails that pertain to a punishing or negative tone to your personal email and print them out.

-Keep in mind that in the state of California, your are not allowed to record anyone without the consent of the other party, which means you can only record conversations if the other person is aware of it.
+Keep in mind that in the state of California, you are not allowed to record anyone without the consent of the other party, which means you can only record conversations if the other person is aware of it.
 Therefore, it is best to save evidence through emails, or even documenting things by writing it in your notes.

 Here is a list of records that can be considered retaliatory behavior:

 - Notice of demotions or negative employment actions.

 - Emails from colleagues about conversations they had with your boss regarding negative employment actions against you.

 - Notes regarding harassing conduct by your employer that resulted in his or her changed demeanor toward you that affected the working relationship.

 - Evidence of your boss micromanaging you when you used to be able to work autonomously.

 Lastly, you should gather any other information that compares what used to occur versus what occurs now that you were involved in the protected activity.

 If you have an HR department within your company, it is their duty to put a stop to these unlawful acts.
 If you have notified your HR department, yet the unlawful acts persists, then you need to consult with our team of employer retaliation lawyers in Los Angeles that can get you the legal help you need and deserve.